schwarzbox/Photon/README.md

 # Buffer & Lifetime

 You can set Buffer size and Lifetime counter when create new system.
-To change values you need press 'Reset' for selected system.
+To change values for exist system you need press 'Reset' for selected system.

 # Import image